Issues test Obama’s persuasion, mobilizing skills

-Conservative Republicans, particularly those aligned with the tea party, see the debt ceiling as an opportunity to defund or force a delay in the implementation of the Affordable Care Act, Obama's health insurance overhaul.
+Conservative Republicans, particularly those aligned with the tea party movement, see the debt ceiling as an opportunity to defund or force a delay in the implementation of the Affordable Care Act, Obama’s health insurance overhaul.

-That dispute will play out against tepid economic growth, highlighted Friday by unemployment data that while lowering the jobless rate to 7.3 percent also showed that the proportion of Americans working or looking for work reached its lowest point in 35 years.
+That dispute will play out against tepid economic growth, highlighted Friday by the release of unemployment data which showed that the jobless rate had dipped to 7.3 percent whle the proportion of Americans working or looking for work had reached its lowest point in 35 years.

 Obama, who once searched for a grand budget bargain with Boehner, has all but abandoned the effort for a big deal.
 An attempt to find common ground with a handful of Senate Republicans collapsed last week after Obama stuck with his insistence that any cuts in Medicare or Social Security had to be accompanied by higher taxes on the rich.